Maritime Togo Travel Guide

 These itineraries give structured concepts for various lengths of stay, for capturing Lomé's essence.

 Morning: Immerse yourself in the Grand Marché.
 Afternoon: Visit Lomé Cathedral, Independence Monument, and the National Museum/Palais de Lomé.
-Evening: Have dinner at a mid-range restaurant offering Togolese cuisine, followed by live music at a local bar.
+Evening: Enjoy dinner at a mid-range restaurant offering Togolese cuisine, followed by live music at a local bar.

 Combine the Lomé comprehensive experience and day trips with extensions to other Togolese regions or cross into neighboring countries.
 For stays of several weeks or months, consider renting an apartment in Lomé.
-This makes for an authentic living experience and allows for self-catering.
+This creates for an authentic living experience and allows for self-catering.

 Add 2-3 days to explore further north into Togo, visiting cities like Sokodé and Kara to experience different ethnic groups.